pdjr-signalk-plugins/ais-reporter/README.md

 > &nbsp;&nbsp;"enabled": true
 > }

-To use this simple configuration you must supply meaningful values for *target_ip_address* and *target_port_number* and you may want to give the 'name' property a more meaningful value.
+To use this simple configuration you must supply appropriate values for *target_ip_address* and *target_port_number* and you may want to give the 'name' property a more meaningful value.

-In fact, if you supply the values 'Local test endpoint', '127.0.0.1' and 12345 for the 'name', 'ipAddress' and 'port' properties then you can observe the plugin in action by opening a terminal window on the Signal K server and running the command `./udp_listen.pl 12345' from the plugin installation folder.
+In fact, if you supply the values 'Local test endpoint', '127.0.0.1' and 12345 for the 'name', 'ipAddress' and 'port' properties then you can observe the plugin in action by opening a terminal window on the Signal K server and running the command `./udp_listen.pl 12345' from your system's plugin installation folder.

 ### Plugin defaults

-The plugin uses some
+As mentioned, the plugin uses some default property values and if we elaborate the minimal configuration discussed above, then

 The properties displayed in bold in the following example must be supplied to make a minimal working configuration; the non-bold properties are built-in